QaiserDS/MovieRecommenderSystem/README.md

 # Movie Recommender System
+Recommender systems are an important class of machine learning algorithms that offer “relevant” suggestions to users.
 Movie Recommender System is a content based recommender system built using cosine similarity.
 Source of dataset: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata.

 Cosine similarity is a metric used to measure how similar two items are.
 Mathematically, it measures the cosine of the angle between two vectors projected in a multi-dimensional space.
 The output value ranges from 0–1.